Nonlinear matter spectra in growing neutrino quintessence: Conclusions

 We expect our qualitative conclusions to remain valid for all variations of the scenario of growing neutrino quintessence (different forms of the potential $U(\phi)$ and the coupling $\beta(\phi)$).
 The strong influence of the neutrino sector on the background evolution requires a large coupling to the cosmon field.
 In turn, this generates a strong long-range force between neutrinos.
 This causes the neutrino perturbations to become nonlinear early in the cosmological evolution, and the oscillations to disappear from their density power spectrum.
 The influence on the CDM+BM sector and the observable BAO depends on the final size of nonlinear inhomogeneities in the neutrino sector and the respective gravitational potentials.
 Similar considerations would also apply to other models of mass-varying neutrinos \cite{mvn}, if the neutrinos influence the cosmological evolution considerably.

 Our analysis of density spectra in growing neutrino quintessence sets a rough quantitative bound on the typical gravitational potentials generated by the neutrino inhomogeneities: they should not become much larger than $10^{-4}$ in the BAO region.
 Otherwise, the amplitude of BAO will be reduced or completely eliminated.
 As has been discussed in \cite{collapse,cmb2}, the formation of structures in growing neutrino quintessence is not well understood.
 It is possible that highly nonlinear structures or virialized objects start forming early, and their backreaction prevents the neutrino power spectrum from growing very large.
 It is conceivable that the gravitational potentials at large scales remain sufficiently small for the CMB spectrum and the BAO to remain largely unaffected.
 However, a better understanding of structure formation in the scenario of growing neutrino quintessence is required in order to resolve this issue.
+As we have mentioned in the introduction, the only approach that seems capable of describing the formation of highly nonlinear structures employs hydronamic simulations.
+In the scenario he have considered, such simulations become indispensable for the understanding of structure formation already at redshifts $z\sim 3$.